atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/AWS_S3_and_EBS_Storage_Management.md

 ```
 aws s3api create-bucket --bucket my-unique-bucket --region us-west-2 --create-bucket-configuration LocationConstraint=us-west-2
 ```
-This example creates an S3 bucket named my-unique-bucket in the us-west-2 regio
+This example creates an S3 bucket named my-unique-bucket in the us-west-2 region.
+If you stay within free tier limits, you won't incur any charges.

 ### Deletion of a bucket is done with:
 ```